The Flask Mega-Tutorial Part XI: Facelift

 Introducing Bootstrap

-One of the most popular CSS frameworks is Bootstrap, created by Twitter.
+One of the most popular CSS frameworks is Bootstrap.
 If you want to see the kind of pages that can be designed with this framework, the documentation has some examples.

-These are some of the benefits of using Bootstrap to style your web pages:
+These are some benefits you get when using Bootstrap to style your web pages:

 • Similar look in all major web browsers